antmicro/topwrap/docs/source/user_repositories.md

 |───interfaces(Optional)
     |   iface1.yaml
     |   iface2.yaml
 ```

-A sample user repository can be found in [examples/user_repository](https://github.com/antmicro/topwrap/tree/main/examples/user_repository).

 Each repository has two main directories: `cores` and `interfaces`.
 Inside `cores`, each core has its own directory with a description file and the subdirectory `srcs` where Verilog/VHDL files are stored.
-The `interfaces` directory is optional, and contains [](description_files.md#interface-description-files).
+The `interfaces` directory is optional, and contains [interface description files](description_files.md#interface-description-files).

+A sample user repository can be found in [examples/user_repository](https://github.com/antmicro/topwrap/tree/main/examples/user_repository).

 ## Using the open source IP cores library with Topwrap